BetterThanTomorrow/calva-power-tools/README.md

 The paved path is:

 1. `npm run watch`.
 This starts Clojure with an nREPL server.
+(You can run the build task command inside VSCode).
    * Wait for it to report something like:
      ```
      nREPL server started on port 56749 on host localhost - nrepl://localhost:56749